About Patrick Lindsey

 2013: Lindsey ran a full season in the Grand Am Rolex GT series with co-driver Patrick Long.
 Lindsey and Long scored multiple top five finishes and three, second place finishes during the season.
 It was a successful debut season for the newly formed Park Place Motorsports team, finishing fifth in the GT Points Championship.
 The team even traveled abroad for select starts in the ultra-competitive Porsche Carrera Cup Germany, scoring points with a 17th place finish in the first race at Hockenheim.

-2012: Ran 10 races in the Grand Am Rolex GT series with co driver Eric Foss.
-While always at the top of the timesheets in the Horton Autosport Porsche, the team could never capitalize on the speed and was relegated to just two top ten finishes.
-Made two starts in a return to the Hawk Performance Corvette in the Pirelli World Challenge GT series.
+2012: Lindsey ran 10 races in the ultra-competitive Grand Am Rolex GT series with co driver Eric Foss.
+Always at the top of the timesheets in the Horton Autosport Porsche, the team ended its first Grand Am season with two top-ten finishes.
+Including his run in Grand Am, Lindsey made two starts in a return to the Hawk Performance Corvette in the Pirelli World Challenge GT series.

-2009 – Ran 7 races in NASA’s American Iron series resulting in 2 wins and four podiums.
-Ran a Mustang in the American Iron National Championship race, pacing the field during qualifying and leading by a substantial margin before a wiring gremlin resulted in a 7th place finish.
-Made 4 starts in the Speed World Challenge Touring Car series, resulting in two top five finishes (highest of 3rd), two top ten’s and additionally received the “Autoweek move of the race” at the season finale.
-Helped fellow NASA competitors progress with setup and driver coaching.
+2009: NASA’s American Iron series offered Lindsey seven grueling races that resulted in two wins and four podium finishes.
+He ran a Mustang in the American Iron National Championship race, pacing the field during qualifying and leading by a substantial margin before a electrical issue resulted in a seventh-place finish.
+He made four starts in the Speed World Challenge Touring Car series, resulting in two top-five finishes and one podium finish.
+Additionally, Lindsey received the “Autoweek move of the race” at the season finale.

-2006 – Raced a Mustang in NASA’s American Iron series, scoring one win in five races.
-Set several track records in Time Trial.
-Drove a Pro7 MAZDA RX7 in two races, finishing 3rd and 2nd.
-Won a Time Trial “A” and Performance Touring “A” National Championship in the Audi S4 as well as finishing 2nd in the American Iron Extreme Championship (in a lesser-prepared American Iron car).
-Drove the Audi S4 in the Superstreet/Eurotuner time attack, resulting in a top ten finish overall.
+2006 – In his second season in the NASA’s American Iron series, Lindsey scoring one win and two podium finishes.
+But perhaps more impressive were the multiple track records he set that year.
+Lindsey competed in both a Mustang, Pro7 MAZDA RX7 and his Audi S4.
+He won a Time Trial “A” and Performance Touring “A” National Championship in the Audi S4 and finished second in the American Iron Extreme Championship.
+The Audi S4 brought him luck again in the Superstreet/Eurotuner time attack, where he took home a top-ten finish overall.

-2005 – Obtained first competition license.
-Campaigned a 2001 Audi S4 for a full season in NASA’s Time Trial series, scoring many wins and track records.
-Despite changing classes after the season had already started, the result was a 3rd place finish in the ’05 championship.
-Drove the Audi S4 in the Superstreet/Eurotuner time attack, finishing 11th overall and 4th in the unlimited AWD class; was the highest placing Audi, over the factory team.
+2005 – Lindsey first obtained his competition license in 2005.
+He campaigned a 2001 Audi S4 for a full season in NASA’s Time Trial series, scoring many wins and track records.
+Despite changing classes after the season had already started, the result was a third-place finish in the championship.
+He drove his Audi S4 in the Superstreet/Eurotuner time attack, finishing 11th overall and fourth in the unlimited AWD class.
+He was the highest placing Audi, even over the factory supported team.

 2003 – Developed a Penske damper package for the Audi (B5) S4 platform; later partnering with Startup Racing to bring the kit to market in a street and track form.
-Also developed various other suspension pieces for the same platform.
+He also developed various other suspension pieces for the same platform.
 Participated in the 2003 Open Track Challenge.